Murder of Rebecca Kunash: Execution in 2025

 On October 10, 2025, Florida Governor Ron DeSantis signed a death warrant for Jennings, scheduling his death sentence to be carried out on November 13, 2025.

 After the death warrant was issued for Jennings, his lawyers prepared to file appeals to the Florida Supreme Court and the U.S. Supreme Court in an attempt to stave off his execution.

 On October 29, 2025, Jennings appealed to the Florida Supreme Court for a stay of execution.
 The Attorney General James Uthmeier urged the court to allow the execution to move forward.

 On November 7, 2025, the Florida Supreme Court denied Jennings's appeal.
 On November 12, 2025, the eve of his impending execution, Jennings's final appeal was also denied by the U.S. Supreme Court.

-On November 13, 2025, 66-year-old Bryan Frederick Jennings was put to death by lethal injection at the Florida State Prison.
+On November 13, 2025, 66-year-old Jennings was put to death by lethal injection at the Florida State Prison.
 The official time of death was 6:20 pm.
 Prior to his execution, Jennings ordered a last meal of one cheeseburger, fries, and a soda.
 He declined to give a final statement.

 Jennings was the 16th death row prisoner from Florida to be executed in the state in 2025.
 Florida Governor Ron DeSantis, who became the governor that authorised the most number of executions in a year (breaking the previous record of eight in 2014), earlier defended the increased spate of executions, stating that "justice delayed is justice denied", on the account that most of the convicts were found guilty for "horrific" murders, and justice was to be served for the victims and their families after long decades of waiting for closure.

-Jennings and another condemned inmate from Oklahoma, Tremane Wood, were originally scheduled to be executed on the same date, but several minutes before he was due to receive his lethal injection, Oklahoma governor Kevin Stitt commuted Wood's death sentence to life in prison without the possibility of parole.
-Wood was convicted of killing a 19-year-old Montana resident Ronnie Wipf during a 2001 robbery attempt, but despite his admission to committing the robbery, Wood maintained his innocence and stated his brother Zjaiton Wood was the one who fatally stabbed Wipf.
-Zjaiton died by suicide in 2019 while serving life without parole for the same killing.
+Nearing the end of 2025, Jennings was one of 19 Florida death row inmates executed in the United States that same year.
+Of all these 19 executed inmates, Jennings was noted to have spent the longest period on death row, having been sentenced 45 years prior in 1980 for the murder of Kunash.